LleeMcD/Election_Analysis/README.md

 - The county with the highest turnout.

 ## Election Audit Results
-The election audit results were as follows:
+The election audit findings for bullet points 1-4 are listed in the Summary section above.
+The voting results at the county level were:
+-

 ## Challenge Summary